-- the ultrasound of the lymph nodes is abnormal - there are cancer cells in the fine needle aspirate (FNA) or biopsy of the lymph nodes - the SLNB shows there are cancer cells in the lymph nodes.
+- there are cancer cells in the fine needle aspiration (FNA) or biopsy of the lymph nodes - the SLNB or sampling shows there are cancer cells in the lymph nodes.

-There is an increased risk of developing swelling of the arm called lymphoedema after an ALND.
-We have more information about lymphoedema and taking care of your arm on pages 95 to 96.
+There is an increased risk of developing swelling of the arm called lymphoedema after having an ALND.
+We have more information about lymphoedema and taking care of your arm on pages 112 to 113.